-☐ The care you receive is included in the plan's Medical Benefits Chart (this chart is in Chapter 4 of this booklet). □ The care you receive is considered medically necessary.
-"Medically necessary" means the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. ☐ You receive your care from a provider who is eligible to provide services under Origina Medicare.
-As a member of our plan, you can receive your care from either a network provider or an out-of-network provider (for more about this, see Section 2 in this chapter). der of all out-of-network provider (for more about this, see Section 2 in this chapter).
+The care you receive is included in the plan's Medical Benefits Chart (this chart is in Chapter 4 of this booklet).
+The care you receive is considered medically necessary.
+"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice.